TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

         in Spinnaker.
     1. Identify the `Deploy Monorail` Pipeline and click "Start Manual Execution".
 "BUILD_ID" should be empty.
 "ENV" should be set to "dev".
+        "BRANCH" should be set to "refs/releases/monorail/[*deployment number*]".
-1. Confirm monorail-dev was successfully deployed (Pipeline: `Deploy Dev (in use)`, Stage: "Continue?")
+1. Confirm monorail-dev was successfully deployed (Pipeline: `Deploy Dev`, Stage: "Continue?")
     1. Find the new version using the
         [appengine version console](https://pantheon.corp.google.com/appengine/versions?organizationId=433637338589&project=monorail-dev).
     1. Visit popular/essential pages and confirm they are all accessible.